AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 #### All Headers

 By default, parent elements of the currently shown levels are visualized as headers.
-To disable or enable them, call the {api:anychart.core.StateSettings#headers}headers(){api} method with `false` or `true` as a parameter:
+To disable or enable them, call the {api:anychart.charts.TreeMap#headers}headers(){api} method with `false` or `true` as a parameter:

 ```
 // disable headers